Grade Level: 5 (3-5)

 Another cool thing that engineers do to study landslides is build little boulders with all sorts of sensors in them.
 They place these special rocks in areas that experience landslides regularly.
 When a landslide occurs, the little boulder with the instruments records the distance, speeds and forces that the boulder experiences.
 In this way, engineers and scientists gather more data and see if the landslide and computer models are giving them the right answers.

 In Canada, engineers determined that landslides were always occurring in one area, causing damage to local homes and blocking the highway.
 They came up with a solution to build a structure to channel the landslide around the houses and under the highway (see Figure 6).
 There are lots of ways that engineers help us understand and keep us safe from landslides!
+Students can conduct their own investigation with the Mini-Landslide activity to understand the properties and variables that affect them.

 Lesson Background and Concepts for Teachers